 Equation (6) represents Coulomb potential between point charge of water molecule and its image charge located at symmetrical position below the image plane.
-This potential also has the minimum value when a water molecule sits on top of a platinum atom, but the binding energy is stronger than the S-H potential.
+This potential also has the minimum value when a water molecule sits on top of a platinum atom, but the binding energy is stronger than S-H potential.

-The well-known Ewald method is usually used for the long-range correction of the Coulomb potential [10].
-However, we used the cut-off method [11] in order to increase the computational efficiency for this heterogeneous system.
+The well-known Ewald method is usually used for the long-range correction of Coulomb potential (Allen and Tildesley, 1987).
+However, we used the cut-off method (Wolf et al., 1999) in order to increase the computational efficiency for this heterogeneous system.
 The large cut-off length of 25 Å between water and water molecules and 15 Å between water and platinum atoms were employed.
 The leapfrog method is used for the numerical integration of the equation of motion with the time step of 0.5 fs.

-As the initial condition, an ice crystal with 864 or 2048 molecules with the density of bulk water at 350 K was placed on the center of the platinum surface.
+As the initial condition, an ice crystal with 856 or 2048 molecules with the density of bulk water at 350 K was placed on the center of the platinum surface.
 For the initial 100 ps, simple velocity scaling was used for the temperature control.
 After this initial rough control, only the phantom heat bath was employed as the temperature control at 350K.